bguspl/bguspl.github.io/class_material/runtime-environments.md

 ## **The Java Virtual Machine (JVM)**

-The Java virtual machine[^virtualmachine] is an RTE.
+The Java virtual machine is an RTE.
 It executes Java classes.

-[^virtualmachine]: Increasingly, computers can run a basic OS and embedded virtual machines.
-A virtual machine is a completely isolated guest OS that runs within a normal OS. [more](http://en.wikipedia.org/wiki/Virtual_machine)

 The JVM simulates a complete machine, on which Java programs are executed.
 When we compile a Java source file, we create a file which contains instructions specific for the JVM, called *byte code*.
 This is equivalent to the process of compiling a regular C/C++ program into regular machine code.